Koha-Community/kohadocs/source/implementation_checklist.rst

       -  :ref:`opaclayoutstylesheet` : Point to a
          CSS file on your Koha server

-   -  :ref:`OpacHighlightedWords <opachighlightedwords-&-nothighlightedwords-label>` : Decide if you
+   -  :ref:`OpacHighlightedWords <opachighlightedwords-and-nothighlightedwords-label>` : Decide if you
       want search terms to be highlighted on the search results

    -  :ref:`hidelostitems` : Decide if you want to show